-T20 World Cup: We Know It's Going To Be A Real Tough Challenge, Says NZ's Milne On England
+T20 World Cup: We know it's going to be a real tough challenge, says NZ's Milne on England

-Abu Dhabi: New Zealand pacer Adam Milne said that his team is aware of facing a tough challenge from England in the semi-finals of the ICC Men’s T20 World Cup.
-He added that New Zealand back themselves to do well against any opposition, including a ‘world-class’ England team.
-New Zealand is all set to face England in a re-match of the 2016 Men’s T20 World Cup semi-final, won by Eoin Morgans side by seven wickets in New Delhi.
+Abu Dhabi, Nov 7 (IANS) New Zealand pacer Adam Milne said that his team is aware of facing a tough challenge from England in the semi-finals of the ICC Men's T20 World Cup.
+He added that New Zealand back themselves to do well against any opposition, including a 'world-class' England team.
+New Zealand is all set to face England in a re-match of the 2016 Men's T20 World Cup semi-final, won by Eoin Morgans side by seven wickets in New Delhi.

 "Obviously, they're a world-class team that's sort of proven over the last few years that in white-ball competitions they're extremely strong.
 They've got a powerful batting order and a very skilled bowling group.
 We know it's going to be a real tough challenge.
 But saying that we've got a really good group again also some really skilled bowlers, seamers, and spinners, and a really good batting group.
 We're confident we can go out and beat anyone in this tournament," said Milne in the post-match press conference after New Zealand defeated Afghanistan by eight wickets in their final Super 12 match on Sunday.